gaultier/microkt/README.md

 For now it only supports x86_64 (macOS & Linux) although it would not be hard to add more platforms.

 Have a look at the `test` directory to get a feeling of what's supported.
-Here's a sample (see the `Quickstart` section to learn how to run it):
+Here's a sample (see the `Quickstart` section to see how to run it):

 ```kotlin
 // Compute the 35th fibonacci number iteratively